kaanmertkoc/iyzico-subscription-ts/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the development guide in [development-v4.md](./development-v4.md) for detailed information about the project architecture and development workflow.
+Please refer to the codebase for detailed information about the project architecture and development workflow.

 ## 📄 License